bregreen/bregreen.github.io/about.md

 ## Interests - Professional and Personal

+* Computational Social Science
+* Identity Development
+* Horror & Sci-fi films
+* Soccer
+* Natural hair care
+* Taking afternoon naps

 ## Non-Negotiables

-I am a Black woman who examines the online communities of individuals and organizations that may not respect my humanity due to said characteristics.
+I am a Black woman who examines the online communities of individuals and organizations that may not respect my humanity, due to said characteristics.
 I also actively seek to advance the diversity of academia and technology, and spend time uplifting underserved populations.
 Given these points:

-*
-*
-*
+* If you are an event organizer or journalist asking me to speak on a panel or to be interviewed, please provide general information about fellow panelists or the interviewer.
+* If you identify as a woman and/or a person of color and you would like to ask questions about applying to graduate school or my experiences, please email - I will respond.